awsdocs/aws-mobile-developer-guide/doc_source/getting-started.rst

 *  `Sign up for an AWS Account <https://portal.aws.amazon.com/billing/signup?redirect_url=https%3A%2F%2Faws.amazon.com%2Fregistration-confirmation#/start>`__.

-*  Install `Node.js <https://nodejs.org/>`__ and npm if they are not already on your machine.
+*  Install `Node.js <https://nodejs.org/>`__ and npm (if they are not already installed).

 .. note::

    Verify that you are running at least Node.js version 8.x or greater and npm version 5.x or greater by running :code:`node -v` and :code:`npm -v` in a terminal/console window.
-Older versions may produce errors and are unsupported.
+Older versions aren't supported and might generate errors.

 To install and configure the Amplify CLI globally, run the following commands in a terminal window.